bahanonu/ciatah/README.md

 - Place in folder where MATLAB will have write permissions, as it also creates a `private` subdirectory to store some user information.
 - `file_exchange` folder contains File Exchange functions used by `calciumImagingAnalysis`.
 If does not exist, unzip `file_exchange.zip`.
 - In general, it is best to set the MATLAB startup directory to the `calciumImagingAnalysis` folder.
 This allows `java.opts` and `startup.m` to set the correct Java memory requirements and load the correct folders into the MATLAB path.
+- If `calciumImagingAnalysis` IS NOT the startup folder, place `java.opts` wherever the startup folder is so the correct Java memory requirements are set (important for using ImageJ/Miji in MATLAB).
-- If it appears an old `calciumImagingAnalysis` respository is loaded after pulling a new version, run `restoredefaultpath` and check that old `calciumImagingAnalysis` folders are not in the MATLAB path.
+- If it appears an old `calciumImagingAnalysis` repository is loaded after pulling a new version, run `restoredefaultpath` and check that old `calciumImagingAnalysis` folders are not in the MATLAB path.
 - This version of `calciumImagingAnalysis` has been tested on Windows MATLAB `2015b`, `2017a`, and `2018b`.
+Moderate testing on Windows and OSX (10.10.5) `2017b` and `2018b`.

 ### Test data